wyyadd/AironHeart/README.md

 # AironHeart: The AironHeart Project
+Our Mission: Where AI Meets the Heart: AironHeart, Empowering Humanity towards the Future.
 ## Website: www.aironheart.com
 ## APP && Website: aironheart-frontend (Based on flutter, private for now)
 ## Backend: aironheart-backend (Based on fiber, private for now)